Free legal aid in Florida.

 Bay Area Legal Services, Inc. - Provides free legal and pro-bono services to people in Tampa Bay, Hillsborough, Pasco, and Pinellas counties Florida.
 Call them at (813) 232-1343.

 Coast to Coast Legal Aid of South Florida - Offers assistance to families in South Florida, including Naples and Broward County.
 Call (954) 736-2400.
 Read more on Broward County free legal aid.

 Community Legal Services of Mid-Florida, Inc. - This non-profit law firm covers the central Florida area.
 Orange, Brevard, Volusia, Flagler, Seminole, Lake, Putnam, Marion, Citrus, Hernando, Sumter and Osceola counties are covered.
 This law firm can be reached at (800) 405-1417 or (800) 363-2357.

 Florida Rural Legal Services, Inc. - This organization offers free legal assistance to indigents and other low-income, as well as elderly people, throughout the state.
 They also focus some program for individuals who reside in thirteen counties in South Central Florida.
 In addition, FRLS also provides legal support to migrant workers throughout the entire state of Florida.
 The phone number is 1-888-582-3410.

 Legal Services of Greater Miami - This law firm, which can be reached at (305) 576-0080, provides free civil legal services and resources to people who need help.
 The non-profit firm can help people facing homeless, the disabled, and new immigrants to the Dade County region.
 More on assistance from Legal Services of Greater Miami.

 Three Rivers Legal Services, Inc. - Provides services to the seventeen counties, including Jacksonville and Gainesville, that are located throughout North Florida.
 Lawyers at Three Rivers offer numerous programs.
-352-372-0519.
+Call 352-372-0519.